-dustries) and freight transportation (especially, the navigation transport mode) are identified as the only players whose improvement in apparent end-use energy efficiency contributes to pushing the emissions down in Spain.
-When it comes to the EU28 sphere, the economic sectors (especially the chemical industries and the basic metals sub-sector) and households (especially in the use of space heating) were the main performers in downward-pushing the CO_2 emissions due to an apparent energy efficiency improvement.
+For the sub-period 1995-2007, some industrial sub-sectors (basic metals, chemical, and food industries) and freight transportation (especially, the navigation transport mode) are identified as the only players whose improvement in apparent end-use energy efficiency contributes to pushing the emissions down in Spain.
+When it comes to the EU28 sphere, the economic sectors (especially the chemical industries and the basic metals sub-sector) and households (especially in the use of space heating) were the main performers in downward-pushing the CO2 emissions due to an apparent energy efficiency improvement.
 However, these good-performing sectors for the European case not only fail to show an apparent end-use efficiency improvement in Spain, but also worsen it.
-More specifically, the space heating use by households, the services sector, the road transport of passengers and many industrial sub-sectors (especially the energy and mining industries) were the main protagonists in the apparent end-use energy efficiency developments observed in Spain, which not only did not experience an improvement, but also showed a considerable worsening during this sub-period, leading consequently to an increase in emissions.
+More specifically, the space heating use by households, the services sector, the road transport of passengers and many industrial sub-sectors (especially the energy and mining industries) were the main protagonists in the apparent end-use